14-year-old among dead, 7-year-old among missing after family tubing trip on Dan River

 Cates said the four survivors were discovered near the dam, clinging to the tubes in the water and had been there for many hours.
 They were tired, very fatigued and had been “subjected to the elements for 19 hours,’’ he said.

 None were wearing life jackets at the time they were rescued and it was unclear if anyone in the group was, Cates said.
-Their conditions were not available Friday, but he said previously their injuries were not considered life-threatening.
+The four were treated at a local hospital on Thursday.
+Their conditions were not available Friday, but Cates said previously their injuries were not considered life-threatening.

 The landing is about 2.6 miles north of the site of Wednesday’s accident, a dam belonging to Duke Energy.
 The Dan River flows north about another 10 miles to the Virginia state line before eventually turning south.